Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

 ## OTHER WAYS TO SPECIFY A CASK

-Most Homebrew-Cask commands can accept a Cask token as an argument.
+Most Homebrew Cask commands can accept a Cask token as an argument.
 As described above, the argument can take the form of:

   * A simple token, e.g. `google-chrome`

-Homebrew-Cask also accepts three other forms in place of plain tokens:
+Homebrew Cask also accepts three other forms in place of plain tokens:

   * A fully-qualified token which includes the Tap name, e.g.
     `homebrew/cask-fonts/font-symbola`